 How to match the production paper, proof standard and the proof precision of spot colours

 Today a customer called who wanted to order a proof of several HKS N spot colours on an uncoated paper.
 “Which proof profile should I choose?
-And how exactly can you match my special colours in the proof?
+And how exactly can you match my spot colours in the proof?
 I probably have to proof several HKS N red tones in comparison.
 By the way, the printing is to be done on Fly Cream, a slightly yellowish paper.”

 What is the paper white of the production paper?